easycodesnipper/install_k8s_on_kvm/README.md

 sudo netplan apply
 ```

-2. A DHCP server is required to install on the host machine.
+2. Setup DHCP server on the host machine -- optional(If the router with DHCP server)

 ```bash
 sudo apt update